 Incision: A small, pea-sized bump near the incision is common.
 The veterinarian recommends the head cone to be worn for 7 days to prevent licking and chewing.
 A small green ½” tattoo line near the incision shows your pet has been spayed/neutered.
 Check the incision carefully each day.
 Call us at the number above if you see swelling, redness or drainage.

 Small Amounts of Food & Water (at a time): Avoid gorging or new foods.
 Offer your pet ¼ of a normal

-meal around 6:00 tonight along with ½ cup of water.
-Repeated water is encouraged, but only ½ cup at a time.
+meal around 6:00pm tonight along with ½ cup of water.
+Additional water is encouraged, but only 1/2 cup at a time.
 Appetite will return to normal during the first 24 hours after surgery.
-When this happens, resume the type and amount of food/treats that your pet normally receives.
+After 24 hours, resume the food your pet normally receives.

-Pain Medication for Cats: Extended-release (over 3 days) medication was been to your cat at the time of surgery.
+Pain Medication - Cats: Extended-release (over 3 days) medication was given to your cat today.

-During this time, attempted breeding may cause internal bleeding.
+During this time, breeding may cause internal bleeding.
 Females may also have a small amount of blood in the urine for 3-4 days after surgery.
-A male is capable of impregnating an unspayed female up to 3 days after he is neutered.
+Males are capable of impregnating a female up to 3 days after neutering.

 We provide you with these recommendations to avoid an expensive and painful post-op veterinary visit.
 We are happy to examine your pet’s incision at no charge.
 However, costs of re-suturing or antibiotics are your responsibility.
 We cannot be held responsible for complications resulting from failure to follow these thorough post-operative instructions.